-19 dead, 50 labourers missing after blast in Punjab firecracker factory
+23 dead, many injured after blast in Punjab firecracker factory

-Gurudaspur, Sep 04: At least 19 people were reported dead and more than 50 labourers are missing after a massive explosion took place today at a firecracker making factory in Punjab's Gurdaspur.
+Gurudaspur, Sep 04: At least 23 people were killed and more than 20 labourers injured after a massive explosion took place today at a firecracker making factory in Punjab's Gurdaspur.

 The factory is located in Gurdaspur's Batala area and fire engines are currently at the spot.